tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

 #### Versioning in a Catalog

 Versioning will move from the resources themselves to the Catalog as a whole.
 This is because releases and version tags apply to the whole repository.
-Therefore, Catalogs will contain one or multiple resource with shared versioning.
+Therefore, Catalogs will contain one or multiple resources with shared versioning.
 Owners of Catalogs will make regular releases of Catalogs - the release cadence for the official Catalogs will be determined in [TEP-0079][tep-0079].
 The release notes should provide details about the changes in the specific resources in the Catalog in a given release, including notes about breaking changes.

-The versions in the Tekton Hub should continue to use the simple version of [semver][semver]: `{major}.{minor}`.
-We propose that the release tags in Catalogs use the semantic versioning model - `v<major-version>.<minor-version>`.
-As such, the tags in the Catalogs will map to versions in the Hub e.g. tag "v0.7" in a Catalog maps to version "0.7" in the Hub.
+The versions in the Artifact Hub should use the simple version of [semver][semver] - `<major-version>.<minor-version>.0`.
+We propose that the release tags in Catalogs follow the simplified semantic versioning model - `v<major-version>.<minor-version>`.
+As such, the tags in the Catalogs will map to versions in the Artifact Hub e.g. tag "v0.7" in a Catalog maps to version "0.7.0" in the Hub.
 Minor versions are made if there are backwards-compatible changes only in the Catalog, while major versions are made if there are any backwards-incompatible changes in the Catalog.
 The Hub will recognize this versioning model only, therefore Catalogs must use this versioning to surface versions in the Hub.

 Instead of the centralized Catalog from the community, we will encourage users to create Catalogs in their own GitHub organizations and share them through the Hub.